 Applications will be reviewed in a two-stage process.

 The Peter Wall Institute is pleased to partner with the Michael Smith Foundation for Health Research on a supplemental funding opportunity for health-related Wall Solutions proposals.
-Eligibility for this funding opportunity is limited to those health-related research teams who were invited to submit full applications to the Wall Solutions Initiative in 2016.
+Eligibility for this funding opportunity is limited to those health-related research teams who were invited to submit full applications to the Wall Solutions Initiative.

 For more information, please contact the Program Manager, Bernadette Mah: solutions (at) pwias.ubc.ca.